 - Kissing another person against his/her will accompanied by a suggestion that sexual intercourse take place.

-What are the Defences to Indecent Assault?
+What are the Defences to a Sexual Touching or Indecent Assault Charge?

 - Physical contact considered as an ‘inevitable part of the exigencies of everyday life.
 This includes all physical contact that is considered generally acceptable as part in the conduct of daily life.